challomark/Programming_Concepts/c_concepts/0x19-malloc/README.md

 int* dynamicArray = (int*)malloc(5 * sizeof(int));
 ~~~~

+* A few key points to remember when using malloc:
+	* Always check if the memory allocation was successful by verifying if the returned pointer is not NULL.
+	* Memory allocated using malloc is not initialized by default.
+It may contain random or garbage values, so make sure to initialize it before use if necessary.
+	* After you're done using the allocated memory, free it using the free function to prevent memory leaks.
+Set the pointer to NULL after freeing to avoid accidental use of freed memory.
+	* Avoid casting the result of malloc in C++, as it's not necessary and can mask potential type-related issues.
+However, in C, casting is still considered good practice.

 ## Calloc

 * Stands for "contiguous allocation."
 It allocates memory for an array of elements, initializing all bytes to zero.
 The syntax is: